 In October 2016, we entered into a clinical trial collaboration and supply agreement with Merck KGaA through its subsidiary, Ares Trading S.A., to test pepinemab in combination with avelumab checkpoint inhibitor in NSCLC patients whose tumors have progressed on or following chemotherapy, which is the CLASSICAL-Lung clinical trial.
-An additional cohort of patients who failed prior immunotherapy was added in July 2018.
-We sponsored the investigational new drug application, or IND, for this study and Merck KGaA shares in the cost of the trial.
+An additional cohort of patients whose tumors failed prior immunotherapy was added in July 2018.
+We sponsored the investigational new drug application, or IND, for this study and Merck KGaA shared in the cost of the trial.
 Either party may elect to extend the collaboration to one additional cancer indication under certain circumstances.
 The agreement does not convey rights or a license to Merck KGaA to either manufacture or sell pepinemab.
 The agreement also does not convey rights or a license to us to either manufacture or sell avelumab, a Merck KGaA compound.
 All clinical data, including raw data and results, generated under this agreement will be jointly owned by us and Merck KGaA.
 The clinical trial concluded in the second quarter of 2020 and a clinical study report was completed which terminated our collaboration in NSCLC.
-A manuscript reporting the results of this study will be published in the journal Clinical Cancer Research around the second quarter of 2021.
+A manuscript reporting the results of this study was published in the journal Clinical Cancer Research April 5, 2021; DOI:10.1158/1078-0432.CCR-20-4792.